Alexander Heinle

 For example, if a goal for people on the marketing team is to get better at Project Management, then it might (highly simplified) look something like this:

 Creating an employee development template can be of great help here—one that is easily replicated for individual needs.
-Because some employees may need to put in more time per week or prefer on-demand learning over instructor-led training.
+Because some employees may need to put in more time per week or prefer on-demand learning over instructor-led training to, for example, earn associate certification in project management.

 You need to choose tech that works for you, not against you.
 Unfortunately, LMS (learning management systems) are often under-utilized because they aren’t conducive to engaging learning experiences and aren’t integrated into existing workflows.